hmartiro/redox/README.md

  * Automatic pipelining, even for synchronous calls from separate threads
  * Low-level access when needed
  * Accessible and robust error handling
- * Logs to any ostream at a user-controllable log level
+ * Logs to any ostream at a user-controlled log level
  * Fast - developed for robotics applications
  * 100% clean Valgrind reports